Rokiis1/roadmap/function_programming/3_level/3_level_functions.md

 So far, we have seen that functions can be **passed around**, **returned**, and can **remember values** using closures.

-Decorators build on these ideas to solve a very practical problem, **adding the same behavior to many functions without duplicating code**.

-Consider a situation where we want to track when functions are executed.
+A decorator uses the same ideas to solve a problem.

+The problem is not that we **cannot write extra code inside functions** but rather when many functions need the **same extra behavio**r, we start repeating the same code again and again.

+When repeated code changes, we must update it in many places so decorators allow us to **write that shared behavior once** and **apply it to many functions**.

+Imagine we have two functions that do different tasks.

 ```py
 def load_data():